fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 ### OpenTSDB

-You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert OpenTSDB compatible protocol data to TDengine.
+You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert OpenTSDB compatible protocol data to DThouse.
 The end point is:

 ```
 /opentsdb/v1/put/json/:db